 More formats can be imported by adding extensions to provide that functionality.

 If you supply two or more files for one project, the files’ rows will be loaded in the order that you specify, and OpenRefine will create a column at the beginning of the dataset with the source URL or file name in it to help you identify where each row came from.
-If the files have matching columns, the data will load in each column; if not, the successive files will append all of their new columns to the end of the dataset:
+If the files have columns with identical names, the data will load in those columns; if not, the successive files will append all of their new columns to the end of the dataset:

-Click on “Browse…” and select a file on your hard drive.
+Click onand select a file (or several) on your hard drive.
 All files will be shown, not just compatible ones.